Gallatin County, Montana: 2010 census

-The median income for a household in the county was $75,418 in the county, significantly higher than the $57,153 median household income in all of Montana.
-11.9% of the population was below the poverty line, including 6.9% of those under 18 and 6.5% of those over 65.

 Government and politics

 Gallatin County has traditionally favored Republican presidential candidates, often by large margins.
 Recent changes to Gallatin County's demographics (including migration from Democratic-leaning areas, and younger voters adopting more liberal political positions) have made the county more competitive.

+Gallatin County is home to the flagship campus of Montana State University, which contributes to its Democratic lean.

-Democratic candidates Barack Obama and Hillary Clinton narrowly won Gallatin County in 2008 and 2016 respectively, with Republican Mitt Romney winning in 2012.
+Democratic candidates Barack Obama and Hillary Clinton narrowly won Gallatin County in 2008 and 2016 respectively, with Republican Mitt Romney winning the county in 2012.

 2020 Democratic candidate Joe Biden won Gallatin County by the largest margin for a Democrat since Franklin Delano Roosevelt's victory in 1940.
+Democrat Kamala Harris won the county in 2024, marking the first time the county voted for a Democrat who lost the popular vote since 1900.